ContainerSolutions/pres-prereq-to-docker/pres/slides.md

 ## IT in a company
 - Supportive use of software <!-- .element: class="fragment" data-fragment-index="1" -->
-- Software as key <!-- .element: class="fragment" data-fragment-index="2" -->
+- Software as key 'value'<!-- .element: class="fragment" data-fragment-index="2" -->
 Note: interest in companies or projects that have software a key value.
 Developing it and delivering/selling it.

 ---